 You would need to know which platforms or websites to sell your products.

 I always believe in building up a long term perspective for your business.
-In the end of the day, you should always try to sell it on your own website because it is the only thing that you truly own.
-If you go onto Amazon and Ebay, the owners could double up commission on these websites and there’s nothing you could do about it.
+At the end of the day, you should always try to sell it on your own website because it is the only thing that you truly own.
+If you go onto Amazon and eBay, the owners could double up the commission on these websites and there’s nothing you could do about it.

-However, with your own website, if you do fantastic marketing and add a lot of value to your own website, you’re going to do a lot better compared to selling it on Amazon and Ebay.
+With your own website, if you do fantastic marketing and add a lot of value, you’re going to do a lot better compared to selling it on Amazon and Ebay.

 First of all, I strongly suggest that you use Shopify because it makes dropshipping so simple.
 Hook it up with Oberlo, Dropify and if you’re a creative person and you’d like to take it to another level, use apps such as Printful and Pillowprofit where you can design your custom products.